whitestone8214/MiniF/readme.md

 	2. `adb push /path/to/index-v1.jar /sdcard/Android/data/whitestone8214.frontend.minif/files/`
 5. Launch Mini F
 6. Tap "Load" button on top of window and wait (For me it took about 10 minutes)
+	1. After this is done, you can just tap "Previous 100" or "Next 100" on relaunch to see the list

 ## Note